-Personal data submitted through our studies resides on our servers located in our data center (Fiducial) in France.
+Personal data submitted through our studies resides on the servers of our partner, located in a data center in Germany.

 AplusA’s legal entities outside the European Union have entered into intra-company data protection agreements using standard contractual clauses prepared by the European Commission.
 These agreements require the contracting parties to respect the confidentiality of your Personal Information and to handle European personal data in accordance with applicable European data protection laws.
 AplusA’s legal entities outside the European Union are the following: